sdroege/gstreamer-rs/docs/gstreamer-video/docs.md

 ## `field_count`
 Interlaced video field count
 <!-- impl VideoTimeCode::fn init_from_date_time -->
 The resulting config->latest_daily_jam is set to midnight, and timecode is set to the given time.

+Will assert on invalid parameters, use `VideoTimeCode::init_from_date_time_full` for being able to handle invalid parameters.

 Feature: `v1_12`